 Longer bio:

-Liz Pappademas is a Los Angeles-based pianist, songwriter, and educator whose atmospheric, piano-driven art-pop has earned recognition from NPR, LA Weekly, Electronic Musician, and the SF Bay Guardian.
+Liz Pappademas is a Los Angeles-based pianist, songwriter, and educator whose atmospheric, piano-driven art-pop earned recognition from NPR, LA Weekly, Electronic Musician, and the SF Bay Guardian.
 Born in a Checker cab in front of Lincoln Center in New York and raised in San Francisco, Pappademas studied songwriting at Berklee College of Music where she won a John Lennon Songwriting scholarship before spending years touring and recording in Austin, San Francisco and Los Angeles.
-Albums including Hurts to Purr (2005), 11 Songs (2007), and Rock Record (2020) were produced in collaboration with Brian Kehew, co-producer of Fiona Apple's recent work and co-author of the definitive text Recording the Beatles.
-Critics have praised her "masterful lyrics," her ability to invoke artists from Rauschenberg to Houdini with natural grace, and Cat Power/Feist-esque vocals.
-NPR featured her work as "beautifully downbeat" piano-pop, while LA Weekly declared she "should be in the big leagues already," noting that her songs "deftly combine Neil Young's gentle introspection with Fiona Apple's forceful piano pop."
-Her recordings incorporate field recordings from her home base in Los Angeles, vintage Chamberlins and Mellotrons, and collaborations with skilled players across multiple cities.
-After focusing on education in recent years—earning a master's degree in educational therapy from Cal State Northridge and directing student supports programs at K-12 schools, Pappademas is returning to live performance with new solo material that builds on her reputation for literate, emotionally resonant songwriting and intimate, thoughtful arrangements.
+Critics have praised her "masterful lyrics," her ability to invoke artists from Rauschenberg to Houdini with natural grace, and her Cat Power/Feist-esque vocals.
+Her albums incorporate field recordings from her home base in Los Angeles, vintage Chamberlins and Mellotrons, and collaborations with skilled players across genres and locales.
+Liz has focused on education in recent years, earning a master's degree from Cal State Northridge and directing student support programs at K-12 schools, but she continues write and record in her spare time, and still delievers infrequent, but sold-out shows that build upon her reputation for emotionally resonant songwriting and thoughtful arrangements.

 Press: